danwilhelm/cumsum_transformer/README.md

-# How a Transformer Computes the Cumulative Sum
+# How a Transformer Computes the Cumulative Sum Sign
 **Author:** Dan Wilhelm, dan@danwilhelm.com

 We investigate how a one-layer attention+feed-forward transformer computes the cumulative sum.
 I've written the investigation conversationally, providing numerous examples and insights.